-Course evaluation summaries provide one among several ways to measure instructional effectiveness and should be supplemented with other instructional materials.
+306 307 Course evaluation summaries provide one among several ways to measure instructional effectiveness and should be supplemented with other instructional materials.
 Although student course evaluation summaries must be included for each section of a course for which student course evaluations are required during the period of review, committees, chairs, and the Dean shall evaluate quantitative student perceptions of teaching (i.e., SPOT forms) relative to context, including:

-- 310 a.
-Class characteristics - 311 1.
-Course level - 312 2.
-Course type and mode (e.g., required, elective, writing intensive, online - 313 synchronous/asynchronous/hybrid/face-to-face, for majors only or GE, etc.)
+- a.
+Class characteristics

+- 1. Course level

+- 2. Course type and mode (e.g., required, elective, writing intensive, online synchronous/asynchronous/hybrid/face-to-face, for majors only or GE, etc.)

-- 314 3.
-Number of enrolled students (vs. number of SPOT responses) - 315 4.
-Whether this was a new course preparation - 316 5.
-Course meeting time - 317
+- 3. Number of enrolled students (vs. number of SPOT responses) - 4.
+Whether this was a new course preparation - 5.
+Course meeting time c.
+Candidate's experimentation with methodologies in attempting to improve teaching effectiveness d.
+Trends over time, keeping in mind that it is impossible to remove or account for all bias in student evaluations

-- 318 b.
-Candidate's teaching assignment - 319 1.
+- b.
+Candidate's teaching assignment - 1.
 Number of new course preparations during the semester of evaluation - 2.
-Total number of different course preparations during the period of review - 321 3.
-Alignment of Standard Course Outline with the candidate's area of expertise/training 322
+Total number of different course preparations during the period of review - 3.
+Alignment of Standard Course Outline with the candidate's area of expertise/training